ryancoulman/Ryancoulman.github.io/README.md

 ![Logo](images/snake-game-image.png)
 View [Snake_game](https://github.com/ryancoulman/Snake-Game) for more details.

-### Pong
+### Pong - 'Python

-## C Language

-### Approximating bessel function solutions using the composite trapezium rule
+### Approximating bessel function solutions using the composite trapezium rule - 'C'

-### Modelling a n-dimensional random walk on a infinite cartesian grid
+### Modelling a n-dimensional random walk on a infinite cartesian grid - 'C'

-### Modelling a multi-particle 2-dimsional random walk on a finite hetrogenous network
+### Modelling a multi-particle 2-dimsional random walk on a finite hetrogenous network - 'C'